• Registration 2026

 Alexandra Kemmerer (Senior Research Fellow & Head of Berlin Office at Max Planck Institute for Comparative Public Law and International Law)

-09:30–11:00 Panel II: Security in Outer Space
+09:30–11:00 Panel II: Security – Outer Space as a Domain of Militarization, Conflict and Defence

 Hasan Abbas (Deputy Director (Arms Control, Disarmament & International Security) Ministry of Foreign Affairs, Government of Pakistan)